OpenDataBC/VODday-Hackathon-Submissions/README.md

 ##Vancouver Open Data Day Challenge
 *What VODDay Challenge is your project focusing on?
-(See th [2017 VODday Challenges](https://www.opendatabc.ca/pages/2017-vodday-vancouver-open-data-day#challenges).)*
+(See the [2017 VODday Challenges](https://www.opendatabc.ca/pages/2017-vodday-vancouver-open-data-day#challenges).)*